jordanofoster/ntu-obsidian-notes/ITEC20267 - Adv. Networking/Lecture 17 - Security in Distributed Systems.md

 Several of these attacks are known from other system architectures, such as client-server models, whereas others are new (unique to P2P systems) or new compositions of new and old attacks.

-The main difference from client-server architectures is that P2P overlays can grow very large, and adversarial efforts have to thus adapt accordingly
+The main difference from client-server architectures is that P2P overlays can grow very large, and adversarial efforts have to thus adapt accordingly, such as by scaling up the number of malicious peers.
+As a result, substantial coordination is required to execute collusion strategies effectively.

+Such attacks vary depending on whether attacks have direct or indirect network access via the overlay.
+Indirect access methods require malicious nodes to properly join the network prior to the attack.
+This means that malicious peers have to announce their presence in the overlay network before adversarial behaviour can begin - thereby making these attacks very noisy.